stolbitsa/subdominant-harmonic-all-1-5-4/README.md

 We have four notes: the lower tonic, the upper tonic, the dominant, and the subdominant.
 You must guess which two of them are sounding simultaneously.

+This lesson contains 12 exercises.
+In the first four exercises, the bottom note is 1.
+In the next four, it's 5.
+And in the last four, it's 4.

 ![](https://github.com/stolbitsa/stolbitsa/assets/149964365/5567b272-ca11-45b2-8a37-253d592d4120)

 Previous lesson: